How Much Does a Hair Transplant Cost?

 1. How Much Hair Do You Need

 How much hair are you looking to restore?
 The amount of hair you need will dramatically change the price.
-Depending on the type of hair restoration procedure you choose, surgeons will either take hair follicles from a single area or multiple areas your head.
+Depending on the type of hair restoration procedure you choose, surgeons will either take hair follicles from a single area or multiple areas in your head.
 The more grafts you require, the more expensive the procedure.

 2. Your Surgeon’s Reputation

 A surgeon’s reputation is everything.
-Surgeons who have experience, or are renowned in the industry for their precision, will often charge more for their services.
+Surgeons who have the experience, or are renowned in the industry for their precision, will often charge more for their services.
 Surgeons who have achieved star power from tv, social media, or from working with a celebrity, will also charge more for a hair restoration procedure.
 Be sure to do your research.

 3. The Recovery Process